 NCERT Exemplar solution for class 9 science Chapter 1 Matter in Our Surrounding is provided here for the benefit of the students.
-Studying NCERT Exemplar solution will give you in-depth knowledge of the concepts involved in chapter our surrounding.
-The NCERT exemplar questions are designed in such a way that students can learn all the basic and advanced concepts of the chapter matter in our surroundings in a better way and easy way.
+Studying NCERT Exemplar solution will give you an in-depth knowledge of the concepts involved in the chapter.
+The NCERT exemplar questions are designed in such a way that students can learn all the basic and advanced concepts of the chapter matter in our surroundings in a better and easy way.

-Access Answers of NCERT exemplar for Class 9 Science Chapter 1 – Matter in our Surroundings
+Access Answers to NCERT exemplar for Class 9 Science Chapter 1 – Matter in our Surroundings

 Multiple Choice Questions